Adema: 2017–2024: Chavez' third short tenure and replacement with Ryan Shuck

 On March 27, 2017, Mark Chavez was seen rehearsing with original members of Adema, signifying his return to band.
 They performed with him at the Whisky A Go Go on May 24, 2017, his first show with the band in six years.
 The band later confirmed that they were working on a new album.
 Following their last shows in December of that year, no news emerged until June 2019, when it was announced that Chavez had departed again.
 Julien-K frontman Ryan Shuck confirmed he would be fronting the band for their fall tour with Powerman 5000.

 In March 2021, the band announced via their Facebook page that they are in the studio working on new material.
 Various pictures and videos of the band members recording their tracks were shown.

 Adema released their new single with new frontman Ryan Shuck titled "Ready to Die" on August 20, 2021.
 On June 24, 2022, Adema released their second single with Shuck titled "Violent Principles".

 Adema debut their first EP with Shuck titled "The Cerberus" while embarking on 2023's Nu-Metal Madness Tour 2 with returning bands Hed PE, Crazy Town, and newcomer Tantric.
 The EP contains both previously released singles "Ready To Die" and "Violent Principles", along with new single "You Wanted This" (released exclusively on the EP).
 Along with the new EP, a live recording titled "Live at the Den in Los Angeles" was also released.

 2024–present: Ryan Shuck's departure and future

 On February 27, 2024, Ryan Shuck confirmed his departure from the band through his social media accounts, stating his time with the band came abruptly to an end and that he would be focusing on his touring commitments to Julien-K. The band announced in their own statement that they would be continuing as a four piece lineup indefinitely, though future plans and tours were not affected with the line-up change.

+Following Shuck's departure, the band signed with Cleopatra Records and finished writing songs for the upcoming fifth album.
+Recording and mixing for the fifth album has started in December 2025.
+The upcoming album is set for a 2026 release.

+In May 2026, the band announced their partnership with Worldwide Entertainment Group, through their press release via Variety.
+They also announced that Kohls will not be touring on their upcoming shows.
+Despite his departure, he recorded drums for the upcoming album Cruel Machine.

+The band will be touring for spring 2026 shows with Powerman 5000 and for fall 2026 shows in the UK with SOiL and Finger Eleven.

-Musical style
+Musical style and Influences

 Adema's music has been described as nu metal, alternative rock, post-grunge, alternative metal and hard rock.
+The bands musical influences are Nirvana, Korn, Alice in Chains, Led Zeppelin, U2, Guns N' Roses, Motley Crue, Metallica, Pantera, Tool, Nine Inch Nails, and Soundgarden.